cogini/mix_deploy/README.md

   [running a Distillery custom command](https://www.cogini.com/blog/running-ecto-migrations-in-production-releases-with-distillery-custom-commands/).
   This runs under the app user account, not under sudo

-* `deploy-remote-console`: Launch a remote console for the app, setting up environment vars.
+* `deploy-remote-console`: Launch a remote console for the app, setting up the environment properly.
-  This is run runs interactively under the app user account, not under sudo
+  This runs interactively under the app user account, not under sudo

 ### Environment setup scripts